wildfly-extras/creaper/CONTRIBUTING.md

 ## Git Workflow

-The `master` branch is used for developing the latest upcoming version.
+The `main` branch is used for developing the latest upcoming version.
 If older versions are still being developed, they have their own branches.

 All code contributions come in the form of pull requests.
 This is when code